gymnatics/RHOAI-chatbot-usecase/Chatbot/Readme.md

 - **OpenShift AI**

 ---

-#### 3. **Create Vector Embeddings & Saving into ElasticSearch Vector Database**
+#### 3. **OpenShift AI Installation**

-Run the cells under header: Create Embeddings in Elastic Vector Database in 2_vllm_rest_requests.ipynb This creates the elasticsearch client, and creates vectors from the cleaned dataset, and lastly uploads the embeddings into the vector database.
+Run the cells under header 'Create Embeddings in Elastic Vector Database in 2_vllm_rest_requests.ipynb This creates the elasticsearch client, creates vectors from the cleaned dataset, and lastly uploads the embeddings into the vector database.

 ---

 #### 4. **Application Deployment via Developer Console (S2I)**